Polar Express Comes to Eau Claire

 Related Articles

-Desk Clerk (part-time) – Eau Claire, WI
+Desk Clerk/Van Driver (part-time, two positions) – Eau Claire, WI

 Do you love helping people and connecting them with the resources they need?
 The L.E.
-Phillips Memorial Public Library is currently seeking an enthusiastic and detail-oriented Desk Clerk who has a passion for public service to work at the Library's front desk.
-As a...
+Phillips Memorial Public Library is currently seeking two enthusiastic and detail-oriented Desk Clerks who have a passion for public service to work at the Library’s front desk.
+As...